Khadarnit180/zoho_internship/README.md

-TASK2:----------------------------------------------------
+TASK3:----------------------------------------------------
+Python Vs C++
+Properties - Datatypes, Memory
+Slicing techniques
+Tests in Python
+Multithreading in Python
+Multiprocessing vs Multithreading

+PRACTICAL TASK:
 In a folder, have some files in .txt format.
 Read the contents of the file and remove the words if they are printed more than once.
 Example: "Read a file file file" has to be converted to "Read a file".
 Create 10 threads and do the above processing in a parallel manner.
 If the number of files is less than 10, then create number of threads equal to the number of files.
 Example: If there is only one file in the folder then create only one thread.
 Print the total time taken for execution.

-TOPICS:

-Python Vs C++
-Properties - Datatypes, Memory
-Slicing techniques
-Tests in Python
-Multithreading in Python
-Multiprocessing vs Multithreading.
+.

  TASK 3: